umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-01-releasenotes.md

 Since October last year, users has the opportunity to enable Multi-Factor Authentication (MFA) and authenticate with either phone, email, or an authenticator app.

-Now we deliver the second part of the planned three steps of the MFA feature, by ensuring that an administrator in a cloud organization can see the multi-factor authentication settings for all organization members.
+Now we deliver the second part of the planned three steps of the Multi-Factor Authentication (MFA) feature.
+We ensure that administrators in a cloud organization can see the multi-factor authentication settings for all organization members.

 ![OrgMfaDisplay](images/OrgMfaDisplay2.png)